unangst/KINDEReader/README.md

-KindeReader aka
-Music Player for Google Drive
+KINDEReader (aka Music Player for Google Drive)
 =============================
+Pairing young readers with read-aloud versions of books via Google Drive.

-Music Player for Google Drive is a simple and lightweight online music player for your audio files stored in Google Drive.
-Its is entirely client side and does not require any server side component.
+KINDEReader is a simple and lightweight online story player for your audio files stored in Google Drive.
+It's a simple way to connect students to audio files and supports Chromebooks, iPads and iPod Touches (even older ones).

-It's available [in the Chrome Web Store](https://chrome.google.com/webstore/detail/music-player-for-google-d/hnfeekfpnjbdmelcapngdgkjnhgijjkh) or you can simply visit www.driveplayer.com.
+It's a fork of www.driveplayer.com.

 It looks like this: